dphfox/Fusion/docs/index.md

 <section class="fusion-home-float">
     <h2>Reactive state management</h2>
     <p>
-        Fluidly write all your calculations, and they'll be intelligently run as your variables change.
+        Fluidly write all your calculations, and they'll be automatically run as your variables change.
     </p>
     <p>
-        Fusion brings true granular reactivity from academia to the real world.
+        Fusion accelerates and optimises all of your computations for you.
     </p>
 </section>